sei-international/NemoMod.jl/docs/src/installation.md

 ## [Installer program](@id installer_program)

-Using the installer is the easiest way to install NEMO.
+The installer program is the easiest way to install NEMO.
 Here are the steps to follow:

 1. Download a copy of the installer to your computer (see [Latest installers](@ref)) and run it.